seejohnrun/redis-repeater/README.md

 ### Maintaining Counts

-In config.yml, if you include `counter:true`, counts will be maintained for the number of repeated items in queues named: `redis-repeater:#{queue_name}:count`
+In config.yml, if you include `maintain_count:true`, counts will be maintained for the number of repeated items in queues named: `redis-repeater:#{queue_name}:count`

 ### Dependencies